noeltoivio/noeltoivio.github.io/index.md

 # Greetings, traveler!

-My name is Noel Toivio and I specialize in Game Design.
-I have been described as a dreamer, communicator, and realist, and my favorite feeling is when the whole team gets involved in making all our individual dreams come true.
+My name is Noel Toivio and I specialize in <b>Game Design</b>.
+I have been described as a visionary, communicator, and realist, and my favorite feeling is when the whole team gets involved in making all our individual dreams come true.

 **Career Summary**